 As an art form, profile silhouettes became popular in the mid-18th century to capture profile images cheaply by only including the outline of the portrait.
 Silhouettes were originally cut from black paper and placed on a white background as an alternative to more expensive portrait paintings.

 Today, silhouette photos are taken to convey mystery, drama, and emotion.
 They can be used to tell a story and are beautiful in their simplicity.
-Because silhouettes have such strong contrast between light and dark, they leave much to the viewer’s imagination and are perfect for artistic renditions of people, animals, and recognizable objects.
+Because silhouettes have such a strong contrast between light and dark, they leave much to the viewer’s imagination and are perfect for artistic renditions of people, animals, and recognizable objects.

 How to take silhouette photos on your iPhone